-- In the United States some insurance companies cover Christian Science nursing costs, and if the patient is eligible for Medicare or Medicaid, reimbursement for some expenses is available at participating facilities.
+- In the United States some insurance companies cover Christian Science nursing costs, and if a patient is eligible for Medicare or Medicaid, reimbursement for some expenses is available at participating facilities.
 Check the facility’s website for more information.

 - Facilities may offer partial benevolence, or be able to share information about available resources to those patients who qualify.
 Contact facilities directly with specific questions.

-The founder of Christian Science, Mary Baker Eddy, established the authority and standard for the Christian Science nurse in 1908 in the Manual of The Mother Church (Article VIII; Section 31):
+The founder of Christian Science, Mary Baker Eddy, established the authority and standard for the Christian Science nurse in 1908, in the Manual of The Mother Church (Page 49, Article Vlll; Section 31):

 The cards of such persons may be inserted in The Christian Science Journal under rules established by the publishers.

 Individuals advertising in The Christian Science Journal and The Herald of Christian Science have presented satisfactory evidence that they fulfill the requirements in this By-Law.

 This Scope of Services is intended to clarify for patients and other interested persons what they may expect when engaging the services of a Christian Science nurse.
 It touches briefly on the main aspects of, and ethical considerations related to, those services.

 Christian Science nursing care includes:

-- Accepting a case with the expectancy of complete and immediate healing;
+- Accepting a case with the expectancy of complete and quick healing;

 - Giving care that is consistent with the theology and ethics of Christian Science;

-- Loving reassurance of God’s tender care, ever-presence, and omnipotence; faithfully and consistently acknowledging man’s spiritual perfection;
+- Loving reassurance of God's tender care, ever-presence, and omnipotence; faithfully and consistently acknowledging each individual’s spiritual perfection;

-- Christian encouragement of an individual’s expression of normal activity and natural vitality;
+- Christian encouragement of a patient's appropriate expression of activity and vitality;

 - Reading to or with an individual from the Bible, Science and Health with Key to the Scriptures and other writings by Mary Baker Eddy, and additional literature published by The Christian Science Publishing Society;